trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Generally HSTS is a way for websites to tell browsers that the connection should only ever be encrypted.
 This prevents MITM attacks, downgrade attacks, sending plain text cookies and session ids.
+The correct implementation of HSTS is an additional security mechanism in accordance with the principle of multilayer security (defense in depth).

   > The header indicates for how long a browser should unconditionally refuse to take part in unsecured HTTP connection for a specific domain.